Mergenthaler Linotype Company

 Mergenthaler History

-The company’s bounding success continued until the 1970s when newer, advanced equipment made the linotype machine obsolete.
+- The company’s success continued until the 1970s when newer, advanced equipment began to make the linotype machine obsolete.

-Eventually, Mergenthaler Linotype transferred its focus to computerized typesetting systems, which increased business and kept the company afloat.
+- Eventually, Mergenthaler Linotype transferred its focus to computerized typesetting systems, which increased business and kept the company afloat.

-In the 1990s, Mergenthaler Linotype started a merger with Hell GmbH, forming the Linotype-Hell AG.
+- In the 1990s, Mergenthaler Linotype started a merger with Hell GmbH, forming the Linotype-Hell AG.
 The new company moved away from typesetting and began focusing on typographical software.

-Occupations Affected by Mergenthaler
+Occupations Affected by Asbestos in Mergenthaler Linotypes

-Furthermore, technicians who worked on the linotype machines would pack asbestos-filled paste between the various parts of the machines.
-When the linotype needed repair, asbestos was pasted into the empty spaces before replacing the machine parts.
+When the Linotype needed repair, asbestos was pasted into the empty spaces before replacing the machine parts.

-Anyone who worked at a publishing company and handled the repairs of linotype machines was also at risk of inhaling dangerous asbestos fibers.
+Anyone who worked at a publishing company and handled the repairs of linotype machines was at risk of inhaling dangerous asbestos fibers.
 A 1922 manual, provided by Mergenthaler Linotype, advised the workers to:

 “Break away as much of the asbestos insulating material packed between the crucible and the jacket as is possible.”